ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 A boot kicked something metallic across the deck.
 "You know what I love about this job?
 No matter how tough they think they are down there, the mines break 'em all.
 Rich, poor, soldier, merchant—salt don't care.
 It eats through everything."

-"Except the overseers," the second guard added.
-"They got those masks, the special gear.
-Can work the deep tunnels for years."

-"Course they do.
-Can't have the help dying too quick.
-Bad for business."

 The conversation drifted away as the guards moved to other parts of the ship.

 In the hold, silence stretched like a held breath.
 The woman in the corner had indeed stopped her lullaby.
 Her chest no longer rose and fell.
-The old man Garrett mentioned sat propped against the far bulkhead, his head tilted at an unnatural angle.
+The old man Garrett mentioned sat propped against the far bulkhead, his head drooping.

 The dock worker beside Gond stared at his manacled hands.
 His thick fingers traced the iron links over and over, wearing a groove in the metal.
-"Four months," he whispered.
-"That's the record."
+"Ten months," he whispered.
+"They say that's the record."

 "Don't," Pell said quietly.